abpio/abp-commercial-docs/en/modules/account/ldap.md

 ## Introduction

-The Account pro module has built-in `LdapExternalLoginProvider` and `OpenLdapManager` services.
+The Account PRO module has built-in `LdapExternalLoginProvider` and `OpenLdapManager` services.
 It implements LDAP authentication and gets user info for [external login](https://github.com/abpframework/abp/issues/4977).

-We use [ldap4net](https://github.com/flamencist/ldap4net) library.
-For more information you can check [its Github homepage](https://github.com/flamencist/ldap4net).
+Cross platform [LdapForNet](https://www.nuget.org/packages/LdapForNet/) library is used for Windows LDAP authentication.
+See [LdapForNet GitHub repository](https://github.com/flamencist/ldap4net) for more information.

 ## How to enable LDAP external login?

-We need to enable the LDAP login feature and configure related settings.
+Youu need to enable the LDAP login feature and configure related settings.

 ![enable-ldap-feature](../../images/enable-ldap-feature.png)

 ![configure-ldap-setting](../../images/configure-ldap-setting.png)

-Now you can enter the LDAP user name and password on the Login page for external login.
+Then you can enter the LDAP user name and password on the login page for external login.

 ![ldap-login](../../images/ldap-login.png)